 You want to be able to leave the house

+I know of a man who always wears a tie when working from home.
 I know one lady who always puts on a blazer to begin her working day, even when she’s working from home.
 It helps her to get into the right mindset and provides that psychological shift she needs to put her in ‘work mode’.

 While I often opt for comfort over corporate ( I do love me some lounge wear), I have one rule: Dress so that I’d be happy to leave the house.
 This can mean as casual as jeans and jumpers, or something smarter if I feel like it.